fulstak/rhombus-wiki/content/tutorial/staking/ledger/index.md

 #### Via your staking node

-If you're self-hosting your staking node, SSH into your device again and in partyman's folder run:
+If you're self-hosting your staking node, SSH into your device again and in rhomtools's folder run:

 ```
 ./rhomtools status